SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It feels incredibly fulfilling because the extent to which the juniors shit on you shows how comfortable they've gotten with you.

-An alternate motion which makes more sense is, "THR participating in the Debsoc recruitment process."
+An alternate motion which does make more sense is, "THR participating in the Debsoc recruitment process."
+This however nudges people more towards likelihood analysis on getting in which could be boring, as opposed to the other motion which nudges people towards saying the club is a shit club to join.

-While being fun, these motions double as a raw insight into the lives of first years and their feelings about the debsoc (even if their speeches are exaggerated).
-Gov breaks you down and Opp builds you up again.
+While fun, these motions double as a raw insight into the lives of first years and their feelings about the debsoc (even if their speeches are exaggerated).
+Gov breaks you down and Opp builds you up agai.
 It's truly a wonderful experience.

 ---